Check out all that will happen in tonight's episode of TOP TV shows

 Anupamaa

 Recently, we saw that Anupamaa became a victim of a bank fraud.
 Everyone from Baa to Vanraj, Kavya and Paritosh criticised Anupamaa for being so careless and asked her to get them out of the problem all by herself.
 In fact Kavya went on to call her illiterate and dumb and even asked Vanraj to not help her in this.
 With no solution left, Anupamaa went to Rakhi Dave for help.
 She asked her to loan her Rs.
 20 Lakh so that she can help her family get out of the mess.
-Rakhi promises to give her the money but she wants something in return.
-We see Anupamaa agree to the deal Rakhi asked her for.
-The next day, everyone is shocked to see Anupamaa dressed up to celebrate Rakshabandhan.
-But she tells them that she has managed to clean up the mess that she created.
-Vanraj still couldn't believe that Anupamaa was able to arrange Rs.
-20 Lakh in one night.
-In the upcoming episode, we will see that Rakhi surprises the Shahs by visiting them, but Anupamaa gets uncomfortable with this.
-Rakhi however promises her that she won't tell anyone anything.
-Also Read - Anupamaa, Ghum Hai Kisikey Pyaar Meiin, Yeh Rishta Kya Kehlata Hai and more: SURPRISING TWISTS to expect this week in top TV shows
+Rakhi asks for Anupamaa's share of house.
+Things get ugly and everyone blame Anupamaa for her stupidity.
+However, very soon we will see the entry of Anupamaa's childhood friend, Anuj Kapadia who is a successful businessman.
+Also Read - Yeh Rishta Kya Kehlata Hai, Anupamaa, Imlie and more: SHOCKING TWISTS to expect from tonight's episode

 Ghum Hai Kisikey Pyaar Meiin